James van Hoften: Personal data

 Van Hoften was born June 11, 1944, in Fresno, California.
 He was active in the Boy Scouts of America where he achieved its second-highest rank, Life Scout.
 He considers Burlingame, California, to be his hometown.
 He is of Dutch descent.
-Van Hoften is married to the former Vallarie Davis of Pasadena, with three children: Jennifer Lyn (born October 31, 1971), Jamie Juliana (born August 24, 1977), and Victoria Jane (born March 17, 1981).
+Van Hoften is married to the former Vallarie Davis of Pasadena, with three children.
 He enjoys skiing, playing handball and racquetball, and jogging.
 In college, he was a member of the Alpha Sigma chapter of Pi Kappa Alpha.

 Education

-Graduated from Mills High School, Millbrae, California, in 1962; received a Bachelor of Science degree in Civil Engineering from the University of California, Berkeley in 1966; a Master of Science and a Doctor of Philosophy degrees in Hydraulic Engineering from Colorado State University in 1968 and 1976, respectively.
+Graduated from Mills High School, Millbrae, California, in 1962; received a Bachelor of Science degree in civil engineering from the University of California, Berkeley in 1966; a Master of Science and a Doctor of Philosophy degree in hydraulic engineering from Colorado State University in 1968 and 1976, respectively.

 Flight experience

 From 1969 to 1974, Van Hoften was a pilot in the United States Navy.
 He received flight training at Pensacola, Florida, and completed jet pilot training at Beeville, Texas, in November 1970.
 He was then assigned to the Naval Air Station, Miramar, California, to fly F-4 Phantoms, and subsequently to VF-121 Replacement Air Group.
 As a pilot with VF-154 assigned to the aircraft carrier USS Ranger in 1972, Van Hoften participated in two cruises to Southeast Asia where he flew approximately 60 combat missions during the Vietnam War.
 He resumed his academic studies in 1974, and completed a dissertation on the interaction of waves and turbulent channel flow for his doctorate.

 In September 1976, he accepted an assistant professorship of Civil Engineering at the University of Houston, and until his selection as an astronaut candidate, taught fluid mechanics and conducted research on biomedical fluid flows concerning flows in artificial internal organs and valves.
 Dr. Van Hoften has published a number of papers on turbulence, waves, and cardiovascular flows.
 From 1977 until 1980 he flew F-4N's with Naval Reserve Fighter Squadron 201 at NAS Dallas and then three years as a member of the Texas Air National Guard with the 147th Fighter Interceptor Group at Ellington Field as a pilot in the F-4C.

 He has logged 3,300 hours flying time, the majority in jet aircraft.